richardm8888/birdie-care-test-frontend/front-end/README.md

 - Select a visit from the list to reveal a timeline of the events during that visit
 - Scroll down the timeline to view all events

+# UI / UX

+The application uses Material UI, it could definitely do with a designers eye though :-)

 # Limitations / possible extensions

 The current implementation is very limited, it would have been nice to expand it to include: